-Biophilia is an expression of the one such tree in me, in us.
+Biophilia is the expression of the one such tree in me, in us.

-I interpret the term "biophilia" as the inherent connection humans feel within the violent, elegant biological dance of the natural world.
+Termed by Dr. E.O.
+Wilson and others, "biophilia" is the inherent connection humans feel with the violent, elegant biological dance of the natural world.

 Seeds, trees, and Sapiens flower only when healthy, restorative relationship is established between other living organisms - plants, animals, fungi, etc - we all root in one biological reality and require soil fecundity, sun, and rain to sustain and creative inundation to regenerate.